Expert Professional Treatment of Co-Occurring Disorders

 - Eye Movement Desensitization and Reprocessing (EMDR)

 Whenever possible, medication is also administered to help patients manage their depression and anxiety.
-Studies show that seperately treating each aspect of a dual diagnosis case leads to diminished progress, as opposed to treating both conditions simultaneously.
+Studies show that separately treating each aspect of a dual diagnosis case leads to diminished progress, as opposed to treating both conditions simultaneously.

 Leaders in Dual Diagnosis Care